renzon/poc-java-annotation/README.md

 \*\* Counted only for framework.
 Interfaces included

-The above the table is construct so "Yes" answer is positive and "No' negative.
+The above the table is construct so "Yes" means positive and "No' negative.
 So my personal conclusion is that Python Decorator is simpler than Java Annotation.
 Besides that, different opinions are very welcome ;)